drnsmith/Histopathology-AI-BreastCancer/README.md

 ### **Revolutionising Histopathology with AI: Advanced Deep Learning for Breast Cancer**
-# **Breast Cancer Diagnostics with CNNs: Feature Extraction and Statistical Analysis**
+#### **Breast Cancer Diagnostics with CNNs: Feature Extraction and Statistical Analysis**

-## **Overview**
+### **Overview**

 This project explores the application of state-of-the-art deep learning models—**ResNet50**, **EfficientNetB0**, and **DenseNet201**—for breast cancer diagnostics using the **BreakHis dataset**.
 The work involves:
 - Training individual CNN models.
 - Combining their outputs using an **ensemble approach** to achieve optimal performance metrics.
-- Repurposing the best models as **feature extractors** for clustering and statistical analysis.
+- Re-purposing the best models as **feature extractors** for clustering and statistical analysis.
-- Applying **Grad-CAM** and **LIME** for explainability, linking statistical insights with interpretable visualizations.
+- Applying **Grad-CAM** and **LIME** for explainability, linking statistical insights with interpretable visualisations.

-By combining feature extraction with clustering and statistical techniques, this work provides a comprehensive pipeline for interpreting and analyzing complex datasets, bridging the gap between raw data and actionable insights.
+By combining feature extraction with clustering and statistical techniques, this work provides a comprehensive pipeline for interpreting and analysing complex datasets, bridging the gap between raw data and actionable insights.

 ---